 If the parents are already divorced, the parent who does not have custody may be able to file a petition to modify (change) the custody order if a substantial change of circumstances has happened since the order was issued.
-Depending on how the divorce decree (order) is written, you might have to go back to NY state supreme court to file or you might be able to file in family court.
+Depending on how the divorce decree (order) is written, you might have to go back to New York state supreme court to file or you might be able to file in family court.

-If the parents were never married OR are married but have not started a divorce, either parent can file for custody in family court.
+If the parents were never married or are married but have not started a divorce, either parent can file for custody in family court.
 If you are filing for custody in family court and you cannot afford a lawyer, then the judge must appoint one for you if you earn below the income limit.**

 * See NY Judiciary Law § 35(8)